The Best VPNs for Korea

 Why does a VPN change my IP address?

-By routing your web traffic through a completely different IP address, VPNs separate your online activity from identifying information, helping to protect you against hackers.
+By routing your web traffic through a completely different IP address, a VPN separates your online activity from identifying information, helping to protect you against hackers.

 -